 I’ve highlighted a possible opportunity here –

 Likewise, when the stock or the index is trading lesser than the “Bottom Central Pivot’ (BC).
-When the current market price is less than that BC, it implies that there is bearishness in the market, hence look for selling opportunities.
+When the current market price is less than that of BC, it implies that there is bearishness in the market, hence look for selling opportunities.

 Again, look for a price pull back to the BC line before initiating a fresh short.

 You can even trade the stock while it is within the CPR.
-Trading while the stock price is within the CPR is like a range trade.
+Trading, while the stock price is within the CPR, is like a range trade.

-You buy when the stock is at BC, with TC as a target and sell (fresh short) when the stock is at the TC with an expectation that the price declines to BC soon.
+You buy when the stock is at BC, with TC as a target and sell (fresh short) when the stock is at TC with an expectation that the price declines to BC soon.

 Of course, I do know many traders who prefer not to trade the range and prefer to trade only the pullbacks.
 I too would prefer to use CPR only to trade the pullbacks.

-- When you plot the EOD CPR, the previous month’s OHLC is referenced
+• When you plot the EOD CPR, the previous month’s OHLC is referenced

-- Previous week’s OHLC is a reference when you plot CPR for 30mins and 1-hour candles
+• Previous week’s OHLC is a reference when you plot CPR for 30mins and 1-hour candles

 Conclusion